 Children are all consuming, we know this, babyhood means no sleep, toddlers keep you on your toes, and just as you think things are calming down, they start gaining independence and their own ideas and before you know it you become their taxi driver and support worker.

 Their hobbies and interests start taking over your life as well as theirs.
 Gone are the days where you took them to Jo Jingles or tumbletots for half an hour each week.
-But your little ballerina who twirled around in her tutu now wants to take on yet another dance discipline, your son who went to soccer skills each Wednesday for an hour after school not only has training each week but at least one match each weekend.
+Now your little ballerina who twirled around in her tutu wants to take on yet another dance discipline, your son who went to soccer skills each Wednesday for an hour after school not only has training each week but at least one match each weekend.

 Yeah yeah – I am a little late posting this – like 6 months late (ticking them off slowly).

 This may seem a bit of an easy challenge to add to my 101in1001 list but for me, it was going to be one of the hardest!

 Swimming and I don’t mix, it is not just because I am a ridiculously poor swimmer – I just don’t like it!
 Therefore as I rarely go near water (to swim in) I don’t feel the need to learn.